r2dliu/neuroglancer/src/datasource/precomputed/segment_properties.md

     - `"id"`: Required.
 String identifier to display in the UI.
 (Not displayed if the `"type"` is `"label"` or `"description"`.)
     - `"type"`: Required.
-Must be one of `"label"`, `"description"`, `"string"`, `"tags"`, `"number"`.
-At most one property may have type `"label"` (which is displayed in the UI next to the segment ID), at most one property may have type `"description"`, and at most one property may have type `"tags"`.
+Must be one of `"label"`, `"description"`, `"string"`, `"tags"`, `"number"`, `"color"`.
+At most one property may have type `"label"` (which is displayed in the UI next to the segment ID), at most one property may have type `"description"`, at most one property may have type `"tags"`, and at most one property may have type `"color"`.
     - `"description"`: Optional.
 String description of the property to display in the UI.
 Must not be present if `"type"` is equal to `"tags"`.
     - `"tags`": Must be present if `"type"` is equal to `"tags"`, otherwise must not be present.
 An